Thank God You're Here: Production and broadcast schedule

-Series One (Early 2006)
+First Network 10 iteration (2006–2007)

 The final episode of Season One, in which the actor Angus Sampson won, had 2.13 million viewers nationally.

-Series Two (Late 2006)

 The second series of the show ran from 6 September to 8 November 2006, at a 7:30 pm AEST timeslot.
 The ratings for the second season place the show in the top three shows watched in Australia boosting the ratings of follow-up show House on the network and placing the show up with ratings juggernaut Border Security: Australia's Front Line which broadcasts on the Seven Network.
 Thank God You're Here received an average of two million viewers every week.
 For the last episode of 2006 (8 November), had received ratings of 1.85 million viewers nationally.

-Series Three (2007)

 The first episode of Series Three was filmed on 21 June 2007.
 Guests for this episode included Stephen Curry, Josh Lawson, Peter Helliar and Cal Wilson.
 Series Three had begun at the same 7:30 pm time slot on Wednesday 11 July 2007.

-Series Four (2009)
+Seven Network iteration (2009)

-In late 2008, it was announced that the fourth season will be made which will air on the Seven Network instead of Network Ten.
+In late 2008, it was announced that a revival of the show would be made which would air on the Seven Network instead of Network Ten.
 With Global Television Studios in Nunawading getting ready to shut down, Series 4 started filming at Melbourne Showgrounds in Flemington, in the shed normally used as the Poultry Pavilion.
 With the move from Nunawading also came a move from Global to Cutting Edge as the broadcast provider.
-Shooting started on Thursday 19 March 2009, in front of a live audience of 500 people.
-At the recording of episode 2 on 26 March, Tom Gleisner told the audience they couldn't find an available studio big enough for all their sets and large studio audience, so started looking at other types of venues, and found what they needed at the showgrounds.
-Portable buildings were set up outside the pavilion as offices, etc. Another vacant pavilion was used to house the audience before taping.
-The new venue was an issue for audio, as there was no soundproofing, so the nearby railway line often interfered with scenes, and Tom said if it rained, they would be "stuffed".
+Shooting started on Thursday 19 March 2009, in front of a live studio audience of 500 people.
+At the recording of episode 2 on 26 March, Tom Gleisner told the audience they could not find an available studio big enough for all their sets and large studio audience, so started looking at other types of venues, and found what they needed at the showgrounds.
+Portable buildings were set up outside the pavilion for use as offices, dressing rooms and other production amenities.
+Another vacant pavilion was used to house the audience before taping.
+The new venue was an issue for audio, as there was no soundproofing, so the nearby railway line often interfered with scenes, and Gleisner remarked that if it had rained, they would have been "stuffed".